Fráňa Šrámek

-Fráňa Šrámek (January 19, 1877, Sobotka – July 1, 1952, Prague) was a Czech impressionist and vitalist poet, novelist, playwright and anarchist.
+Fráňa Šrámek (19 January 1877, Sobotka – 1 July 1952, Prague) was a Czech impressionist and vitalist poet, novelist, playwright and anarchist.

 In 1885 his family relocated to Písek, where he lived for a long time and much of his work was created in and about this town.
 After study he joined the military for a period of about a year, but was forced to continue service for another due to bad behavior.
-In 1914 he fell seriously ill.
+In 1914 he fell ill with rheumatism.